euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 low-temperature values for isolated pixels or for small groups of pixels.
 It is possible that these isolated pixels are due to one or more channels being dominated by noise which is amplified by the normalisation of the images.
-However, these pixels are also seen far more in coronal holes 2 and 3 (figures :ref:`ch20110201b` and :ref:`ch20110214`), which were observed at the pole, than in coronal hole 1 (figure :ref:`ch20110201a`), which ranged from near the pole to near the equator.
+However, these pixels are also seen far more in coronal holes 2 and 3 (Figures :ref:`ch20110201b` and :ref:`ch20110214`), which were observed at the pole, than in coronal hole 1 (Figure :ref:`ch20110201a`), which ranged from near the pole to near the equator.
 It is therefore also possible these cold pixels are at least partly due to some LOS effect.